ResurrectedTrader/ResurrectedTrade/README.md

 # ResurrectedTrade

-Base libraries (for integration) as well as standalone client for resurrected.trade.
+Base libraries (for integration) as well as standalone client (agent) for resurrected.trade.

 # What's resurrected.trade?